MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 ### Steps

 1. Prepare an SSMS query window with Always Encrypted and enclave computations enabled for the database connection.
-See Section [Preparing an SSMS Query Window with Always Encrypted Enabled](#prepare-an-ssms-query-window-with-always-encrypted-enabled).
+For details, see [Prepare an SSMS Query Window with Always Encrypted Enabled](#prepare-an-ssms-query-window-with-always-encrypted-enabled).

 2. Enable Parameterization for Always Encrypted.